Kraskovo, Moscow Oblast

 Kraskovo (Краско́во) is an urban locality (a suburban (dacha) settlement) in Lyuberetsky District of Moscow Oblast, Russia.
 Population: Its elevation is 421 m above sea level.
 Dialing code: +7 495 (formerly +7 095).

 History

 The first written references to Kraskovo date back to 1623.
 In 1861—1917 it was a part of the Vykhino Volost of the Moskovsky Uyezd of the Moscow Governorate.
 It is located on the Pekhorka River.

 It was heavily damaged after the October Revolution of 1917—the park was deforested and most of its area was used for construction.
-The main house with its auxiliary wings and a church, household courtyard, and a crude kerb-stone fence still remain.
+The main house with its auxiliary wings and a church, household courtyard, and a crude kerb-stone fence still remains.

 Another historic site of Kraskovo is the brick empire Vladimir church, constructed in 1831–1832.

 In 1898, the first hospital opened, which is known today as Lyuberetsky District Hospital #1.
 There are also children and adult clinics and a veterinarian for domestic animals.